boboyevum/gitlet/README.md

 - `gitlet merge <branch-name>`: Merge changes from one branch into the current branch.

 - `gitlet status`: Display the current repository status, including staged files and branch information.

-For a comprehensive list of commands and their descriptions, refer to the project's detailed specification.

 ## Getting Started